Isahabdulsalam/Isahabdulsalam/README.md

 - 👀 I’m interested in learning new skills
 - 🌱 I’m currently a student software engineering at ALX
-- 💞️ I’m looking to collaborate on data analysis and software development.
+- 💞️ I’m looking to collaborate on data analysis and software development
 - 📫 How to reach me on isahabadulsalam416@gmail.com

 <!---